 8. Survival Gear: Axes, Tomahawks and Knives

 An ax or a tomahawk are fantastic tools to include in your camping gear.
-Some parks include firewood for campers to reduce risk of infestation of invasive bug species so having something to cut the wood into kindling to start your campfire is a good idea.
+Some parks include firewood for campers to reduce the risk of infestation of invasive bug species so having something to cut the wood into kindling to start your campfire is a good idea.

 Chopping wood, splitting wood, cutting rope or whittling, depending on the task you need done will help you choose the most appropriate tool and size needed.
 After all, it’s hard to chop wood with a pocket knife.